-No. Course Outcomes K-Levels CO1 Describe the scope of urban economics and urban K1 COI Economic growth K1 CO2 Describe the process of urbanization and classification K2 CO2 of urban areas IX2 CO3 Evaluate the various theories of urban growth and K3 C03 Spatial structure KS CO4 Examine the urban Labour Market, Labour Force K4 CO4 Participation and Distribution of Workers N 4 CO5 Evaluate the urban problems and planning process.
+No. Upon Completion of this course, the students will be able to K-Levels CO1 Describe the scope of urban economics and urban Economic growth K1 CO2 Describe the process of urbanization and classification of urban areas K2 CO3 Evaluate the various theories of urban growth and Spatial structure К3 CO4 Examine the urban Labour Market, Labour Force Participation and Distribution of Workers K4 CO5 Evaluate the urban problems and planning process.
 K5

+Semester-II

-ELECTIVE -III URBAN ECONOMICS Course Code:23PECE22 Hrs/Week:4 Hrs/Semester:60 Credits:3
+ELE ELECTIVE -III URBAN ECONOMICS

+Course Code:23PECE22 Hrs/Week:4 Hrs/Semester:60 Credits:3